 Where to find the Pescatarian Meal Plan

-The New Pescatarian Meal Plan was introduced to the Healthy Mummy App in January 2022 (Theme Belly Blaster/Healthy Holiday Eating).
+The Pescatarian Meal Plan will be available in Healthy Mummy App in September 2022 (Theme Budget Challenge).
 To find this meal plan, simply press the downward arrow on the meal plan type to find all the meal plan options.

 If we have moved onto a different month and theme, press the downward arrow underneath the current month, to find all previous Challenge themes.
 The Pescatarian Meal plan will be found in the January 2022 Belly Blaster, and Gap Week Healthy Holiday Eating theme.

-For Access to all our Amazing Meal Plans and Recipes join the 28 Day Weight Loss Challenge
+Want access to all these recipes and thousands more?
+Join the 28 Day Weight Loss Challenge

 If you are interested in kickstarting your weight loss and want to improve your energy – not to mention – improve your overall health and wellbeing – our 28 Day Weight Loss Challenge is an awesome program to check out.